tahaidyahia1/matchai/QUICK_START_GUIDE.md

 ### When a Customer Makes a Purchase
 1. Log in to admin dashboard
 2. Go to "Customers" tab
-3. Search for customer
+3. Search for customer (by name, email, or phone)
-4. Click "Adjust Points"
+4. Click "Add Purchase" button
-5. Enter purchase amount in points (divide by 10)
+5. Enter the purchase amount in MAD (e.g., 150 MAD)
-6. Add reason: "Purchase - [amount] MAD"
+6. System automatically calculates points (150 MAD = 15 points)
+7. Click "Confirm" - Points added instantly to customer account!

 ### When a Customer Wants to Redeem
 1. Customer signs in to their account